-When it comes to your teeth, you need to look for a long-term solution.
-It doesn't make sense to spend time and money just to hang on to a tooth a few extra months.
-Especially when you consider that there are way to replace teeth with a more stable and permanent solution, aka dental implants.
-So when is it time to just say goodbye to your teeth?
-When is it better to start saving up for a dental implant or bridge, instead of redoing a crown or root canal to try and save your tooth?
-Let's take a look at a few common scenarios where it's not worth try to save your tooth:
+You should always look for long-term solutions when it comes to your teeth.
+It doesn't make sense to spend time and money just to hang on to a tooth for several more months, or arguably even an additional year or two.
+Before dental implants, it made sense to try everything in your power to save teeth.
+Nowadays, there are ways to replace failing teeth with more stable and permanent solutions.
+Therefore, the question becomes "when is it time to just say goodbye to your tooth/teeth?"
+Is it time to start saving up for a dental implant, bridge, or denture instead of redoing that crown or root canal and trying to save the teeth?
+Let's take a look at a few scenarios where it's simply just not worth saving these teeth:

-Each time your dentist works on a tooth, they remove more of your tooth structure.
-Every tooth has it limits, in terms of how many times it can be worked on before it starts to fail.
-Once you’ve had several filings, crowns and attempts at root canal, there’s hardly any more tooth structure left to support a long-lasting crown.
-These teeth are generally not worth saving any longer.
-You will only experience recurring issues if you try to salvage them.
-Save yourself the trouble and just remove the tooth.
-Instead of spending more time and money trying to fix a failing tooth, save up for dental implants instead.
+The more a tooth has been worked on, the worse its long-term prognosis.
+Each time your dentist works on a tooth, they remove more and more tooth structure.
+Each tooth has its limit in terms of how many times it can be worked on before it starts to fail.
+A tooth that has already had several filings, a crown, and a root canal, hardly has any more tooth structure left to support a long-lasting prosthesis.
+These teeth are generally not worth saving.
+You will only experience recurring issues if you try to salvage them at all costs.
+Save yourself the headaches, remove the poor tooth, and look for a more durable and long-lasting solution instead.

-Root canal therapy is an effective way of cleaning up infection and saving your tooth.
-However, root canal therapy does have its limits.
-Root canal does not work for teeth with a massive infection.
-Teeth with chronic infection also don't respond as well to root canal treatment.
-Lastly, redoing a failing root canal is a procedure which has mixed results.
-These teeth often times fail sooner or later.
-Spending a thousand dollars to have a 40-50% of saving a tooth is usually not a wise idea.
-Again, you’re better off removing these teeth and replacing them with dental implants.
-Otherwise, you could risk continuous leakage of infection into your bloodstream from a failing root canal tooth.
+Root canal therapy is a relatively effective and proven way to save infected teeth.
+However, there are certain scenarios where root canal therapy is not the way to go.
+One example is root canal treatment for teeth with a long-lasting infection.
+Teeth with chronic infection don't usually respond well to root canal treatment.
+Another scenario is a failing root canal.
+If a root canal is poorly executed then redoing it may yield positive results.
+However, redoing a failing root canal typically has mixed outcomes.
+These teeth oftentimes fail sooner or later, regardless of how well the root canal treatment is executed and how good the tooth appears on the X-ray.
+Spending another thousand dollars on a tooth that has less than a much lower than 50% prognosis is usually not a wise idea.
+You're better off removing these teeth and replacing them with dental implants.
+Otherwise, you risk having to redo the entire work.
+In addition, you also have to deal with the continuous leakage of infection into the bloodstream from your failing and infected root canal tooth.
 Ouch!

 An extra tooth is any tooth that does not properly fit into your mouth.
-Here are examples of teeth that qualify as extra teeth:
+In other words, if your jaw is too small for your teeth, you're going to end up with extra teeth in your mouth.
+Here are examples of cases where your teeth qualify as "extra" teeth:

 “But can’t we just redo the crown one more time doc?”

 No, you may not!
-It’s easy for young and inexperienced dentists to fall for this question.
-Your dentist wants to make you happy by doing their best to save your failing tooth.
-So they get creative and come up with innovative ways to help you keep save your failing tooth:
+Look, your dentist wants to make you happy and save your teeth.
+However, some teeth are not worth saving any longer.
+Your dentist can get creative and come up with innovative ways to help you save a failing tooth:

-- Extend your tooth with a crown-lengthening procedure to increase the usable surface area
+- They can extend the clinically useful portion of the tooth with a crown lengthening procedure to increase the usable area

-- Place a custom post to gain more support from your root structure
+- They can place custom posts to gain additional support from the root structure

-These are all great ideas, however, they only work if your tooth is still savable.
-There’s nothing worse than spending $1,000 or $2,000 only to have your tooth fail a couple of months later.
-It’s your dentist’s duty to make sure that they are charging you for treatment that’s going to last a good while.
-More experienced dentists refuse to treat a tooth when they don’t have full confidence in the longevity and durability of their treatment.
-Instead, they recommend that you remove the failing tooth and start saving up for replacement options such as a bridge or dental implant.
+These are all great ideas and all, however, they only work if your tooth is still savable.
+There’s nothing worse than spending another $1,000 or $2,000 only to have your tooth fail a couple of months later.
+It’s your dentist’s moral duty to make sure that they are charging you for treatment that’s going to last a while.
+If the work fails sooner than expected, there is not much you can do about it.
+You just blew more time and money trying to save a tooth instead of investing in a proper replacement option.
+More experienced dentists refuse to treat teeth when they don’t have confidence in the tooth’s longevity and durability.
+Instead, they recommend that you remove the failing tooth and start saving up for replacement options including bridges and dental implants.